 On behalf of the entire City staff, we thank the City Council and citizens for their invaluable support and the opportunity to serve the City of Fircrest.
-City staff are fully committed to assisting the City Council in finalizing the budget for fiscal year 2024.

 Sincerely,

 Dawn Masko City Manager

 Budget Development Process

 The 2024 Budget for the City of Fircrest sets the financial operating plan for the City.
 The budget includes estimated expenditure (costs) of providing services and the estimated revenues (income) to pay for those services.
 In accordance with the Revised Code of Washington (RCW) 35A.33.075, the City must adopt a balanced budget.
 This means that budgeted appropriations are, therefore, limited to the total estimated revenues for the upcoming year plus any fund balance estimated to be available at the close of the 2023 fiscal year.
 The City's intent is to pay for all current expenditures with current revenues (a structurally balanced budget).